SEAP Southeast Asia Pilot-1

 15 miles from ao Chalong

-The basin has a minimum depth of 4 metres and berths for 76 yachts up to 35 metres.
-The 60-ton travel lift services a hard stand that can accommodate 40 yachts and a dry stack with capacity for 60 boats up to 12m.
+The basin has a minimum depth of 4 metres and berths for 100 yachts up to 35 metres.
+The 50-ton travel lift services a hard stand that can accommodate 26 yachts.
+The dry stack has capacity for 60 boats up to 12m.
 Call the marina office on entering the channel on VHF Ch.79 or +66 (0) 76 379397.

-Dockside on the ground floor of the condominium blocks are boat charter, brokerage and boat management companies and one bar/restaurant.
+Dockside on the ground floor of the condominium blocks are boat charter, brokerage and boat management companies and one or two bar/restaurants.

 Click to view Thailand photo gallery.

-Facilities include two travel-lifts up to 60 tons, large concrete areas and hardstand for up to 150 vessels.
-In the inner basin, there are 160 wet berths and in the approach river another 60 berths.
+Wet berths for 180 vessels are spread between the inner basin and the approach river.
+There are large concrete areas and the hardstand can accommodate up to 160 vessels.
+22 dry stacking bays and three travel-lifts up to 120 tons complete the facilities.
 All berths have power and water and there are hot showers and changing room facilities nearby.
 The Harbour Master is available during office hours on VHF Ch.71 or call +66 (0) 76 239055.

 The Boat Lagoon is currently the centre of marine services in Phuket, with many service companies located behind the hardstand.
 Several boat charter, brokerage and tour companies have joined the more typical marine services, which include haul-out, repair, electrical, canvas, chandlery, cleaning and others.

 It’s an interesting and useful mix of water-related industries.
-Quite a few fascinating characters, some with many years’ experience in Phuket and other ports around the world, can be found running and working in these shops.
+You’ll find quite a few fascinating characters, some with many years’ experience in Phuket and other ports around the world, running and working in these shops.

 A canal complex of condominiums, a hotel, serviced apartments and restaurants, shops and offices surround the marina itself.
 Short and long-term accommodation is available overlooking the marina.